 Professionalism is a must!
 Some people will accuse you of being bougie or uppity.
 You need to ignore it and establish firm expectations for anyone who represents your company and brand.

 Product Knowledge!
-Having a great understanding of the hair products you offer and a deep knowledge of your product is a crucial requirement for this position.
+Having a great understanding of the hair products you offer and deep knowledge of your product is a crucial requirement for this position.

 You don’t need someone wearing your bundles and not knowing a thing about them.
-They should know lengths and different styles available.
+They should know the lengths and different styles available.
 Prices are essential as well but if he/she can’t remember all the details at least know where to go to get the information.

 How to Find Hair Ambassadors

-When searching for the ideal representative its very important to look for key characteristic in your brand ambassador.
+When searching for the ideal representative it's very important to look for key characteristic in your brand ambassador.

 Here’s a step-by-step process to bring on flawless chicks ready to slay for your company: